GM shows Bolt electric vehicle concept with 200-mile driving range

-DETROIT General Motors Co on Monday showed its Chevrolet Bolt concept car with an electric driving range of more than 200 miles and a $30,000 price tag, offering a view into where the U.S. automaker is pushing in development of electric vehicles (EV).
+DETROIT General Motors Co (GM.N) on Monday showed its Chevrolet Bolt concept car with an electric driving range of more than 200 miles and a $30,000 (19,796 pounds) price tag, offering a view into where the U.S. automaker is pushing in development of electric vehicles (EV).

 The all-electric Bolt is a concept car not currently slated for production, but Chief Executive Officer Mary Barra said the company is committed to developing an affordable, long-range EV, and GM said they could develop the car in as little as 18 months.